Wednesday May 1, 2024

 A hard deluge of rain encouraged me to duck into a bar in Marinhas and take a short lunch break to contemplate the question.

-The bar was empty, but four a handful of Portuguese men having a very loud agitated discussion often talking over each other.
+The bar was empty, except for a handful of Portuguese men having a loud, agitated discussion, during which they often talked over each other.
 Since I don’t speak Portuguese, I can’t say with 100% certainty what they were talking about.
-Suffice it to say that people here don’t generally get that over-the-top except for when it comes to two topics: politics or futbol.
+However, I know people here don’t generally get that over-the-top in conversation except for when it comes to two topics: politics or futbol.

 I did my best to move past their excited discussion and to the bar, but I had to practically shout over them to give the bartender my order.
 Today’s lunch would be a cheese sandwich and a glass of the local beer (Super Bock) – which I was currently counting as my new food for the day.
 It isn’t as fancy as the bacalhau (salt cod) I ate for lunch yesterday, but at least I was keeping my promise to try something new every day of this Camino.

-As I got to the church on the edge of town, I popped into it to admire it.
+As I reached the church on the edge of town, I stopped in to admire it.
 Many of the churches here in Portugal look quite architecturally distinct.
-We often refer to this style as “Spanish” back home in the US, but honestly, I feel at Portugal’s architecture and the materials they use looks far more like the historical buildings and missions I grew up on the West Coast.
+We often refer to this style as “Spanish” back home in the US.
+But honestly, I feel the style of the historical buildings and missions I grew up around on the West Coast looked Portuguese as much as Spanish.

 The heat is on

-The afternoon was a variety of constantly changing surfaces underfoot: cobblestone roads, gravel lanes in the countryside, and quite a bit of proper (albeit muddy) trail.
-But the ocean and boardwalks were no longer my constant companion as the trail crept inland and gained some elevation.
+The afternoon amounted to constantly changing surfaces underfoot: cobblestone roads, gravel lanes in the countryside, and quite a bit of proper (albeit muddy) trail.
+The ocean and boardwalks were no longer my constant companion as the trail crept inland and gained some elevation.

-A sign post beside the trail in Rio de Monhos caught my attention because it had about a dozen wooden arrows pointing in various directions.
-Each arrow had a major town or starting point from one of the other Camino routes coupled with its distance to get there.
+A signpost beside the trail in Rio de Monhos caught my attention because it had about a dozen wooden arrows pointing in various directions.
+Each arrow indicated a major town or starting point on one of the other Camino routes, along with its corresponding distance.

-Santiago was only 208 km away now – at least according to this hand-lettered sign.
-But, more interesting was that I recognized the bulk of those towns having walked through them on my prior two Caminos.
-There was Esposende, Leon, Oviedo, Ribadeao, Fisterra… And I could picture each one.
+Santiago was only 208 km away, at least according to this hand-lettered sign.
+But, more interesting was that I recognized the bulk of those towns, having walked through them on my prior two Caminos.
+There was Esposende, Leon, Oviedo, Ribadeao, Fisterra… And I could picture each one in my mind.

-Around 3 pm, I encountered another noteworthy bridge I needed to traverse.
-This one wasn’t nearly as scary as the bridge back in Fão though.
+Around 3 pm, I encountered another notable bridge that I needed to cross.
+This one wasn’t nearly as scary as the bridge back in Fão, though.
 It merely required a long walk over some giant concrete blocks built across the river like a dam.

 As I climbed up and down some muddy trails, the rain finally seemed to quit for the day, and the warm sun emerged overhead in the sky.
-The sweltering humidity reminded me the American South now and it made the climb up another giant church with a pilgrim statue near Castelo do Neiva a real chore.
+The sweltering humidity reminded me of the American South now, and it made the climb up another giant church near Castelo do Neiva a real chore.

 Built in 862 AD, this is the oldest church dedicated to St. James (Santiago) outside of Spain.
 And a pilgrim statue stood out front seeming to welcome me to the summit.

 The heat of the day was now zapping my energy, and my muscles were feeling the fatigue of the high mileage day.
-I wasn’t the only who seemed to be waning under the brutal sun though.
+I wasn’t the only pilgrim who seemed to be waning under the brutal sun, though.
 Two cyclists came up behind me, but they’d had to dismount their bikes to make it up the final portion of the climb to the church.
-Two more pilgrims sat near the columbarium wall beyond the church resting in the shade.
+Two more pilgrims sat near the columbarium wall beyond the church, resting in the shade.

 All of us seemed to be struggling in the afternoon heat, and we collectively chugged water before headed back into the forest toward our destination.
 I was at 37 kms now, but still had 7 km (roughly 4.3 miles) left to walk to Anha.
 It was going to take some real mental toughness to finish out this day.

 A physical fatigue followed me back into the forest, where I was met with more muddy trail and pools of standing water obscuring the route.
-I picked my way around the water’s edge in an effort to stay dry and clean, and was amused when the two cyclists passed me with streaks of mud splattered up the backs of their legs and their colorful jerseys.
-Clearly they weren’t as half as concerned with staying clean.
+I carefully picked my way around the edges of each puddle in an effort to stay dry and clean.
+So, I was amused when the two cyclists from earlier passed by me on the trail.
+Their legs were streaked with mud, and their colorful jerseys were now splattered like a Jackson Pollock painting.
+Clearly, they weren’t as half as concerned with staying clean.

 After cresting a hill, the Camino returned to pavement once again near the Mosteiro de São Romão (Monastery of St. Roman).
-More pilgrims sat in the shade of some large trees resting from the late afternoon sun and humidity.
+More pilgrims sat in the shade of large trees, resting from the late-afternoon sun and humidity.
 Today was just barely the first day of May!
-I can only imagine what this route must feel like for pilgrims who walk it in the summer months.
+I can only imagine how swelteringly hot this route must feel for pilgrims who walk it in the summer months.

-Knowing better than to sit down, I walked on right past the monastery.
-I might not want to get back up if I sat down to rest under the shade trees.
+I walked on right past the monastery, knowing better than to sit down, even for a few minutes.
+I might not want to get back up if I sat to rest under the shade trees.
 I had momentum on my side.
-And I was grateful that I still hadn’t developed any blisters thus far, despite the big miles.
+And I was grateful that I still hadn’t developed any blisters thus far, despite my big miles over the past two days.

-I was chalking my feet’s good fortune up to the lighter than normal load on my back.
-I put quite a bit of thought into my packing list this time for this Camino, and I excised a lot of gear that I brought on my prior two trek.
-So, even with high mileage, wet socks, and some walking in sand and mud these past two days, my lighter load was undoubtedly have a positive impact on me.
+I was chalking my feet’s good fortune up to the lighter-than-normal load on my back.
+I put a lot of thought into my packing list for this Camino.
+I’d excised a lot of gear that I brought on my prior two Camino treks.
+And this lighter load undoubtedly had a positive impact on me, despite high mileage, wet socks, and walking through sand and mud over the past two days.

 Casa da Carolina

-There were close to a dozen other pilgrims sitting around the albergue talking and relaxing.
-My group this evening included several Swiss and Germans pilgrims, two more from France, one Italian, one Lithuanian, and two Poles.
-I was the only American joining the group, but the collective language between us all seemed to be English, so it was nice to be able to understand everyone after two days of trying to communicate in broken Portuguese.
+Nearly a dozen other pilgrims were sitting around the albergue, talking and relaxing.
+My group this evening included several Swiss and German pilgrims, two more from France, one Italian, one Lithuanian, and two Poles.
+I was the only American joining the group.
+Still, the collective language between us all seemed to be English, and it was nice to be able to understand everyone after two days of trying to communicate in broken Portuguese.

-After showering up and handwashing my sweaty clothes, I excited to just plop bank in my bunk and rest my feet.
+After showering up and handwashing my sweaty clothes, I was excited just to plop back in my bunk and rest my feet.
 But I didn’t rest for long.
-That was also the moment when I discovered my first lost item of this Camino!
+That was also the moment when I discovered my first lost item on this Camino.

-Apparently, when I packed my gear up this morning at the hotel, I didn’t notice that I left my mini 220V converter in the power outlet.
-So now I had my USB cable and 110V plug, but no way to plug anything into the albergue’s 220V outlets!
-What’s more, my phone was now down at 27% battery and I needed to make a reservation for tomorrow night and intended to use it for navigation on the route tomorrow!
+When I packed my gear this morning at the hotel, I didn’t realize I’d left my mini 220V converter in the power outlet.
+So now I had my USB cable and 110V plug, but I had no way to plug anything into the albergue’s 220V outlets.
+Moreover, my phone’s battery was now down to 27%.
+Dang it.
+I needed to make a reservation for tomorrow night, and I intended to use it to navigate the route.

 Luckily, I’d packed a slim 5,000 mAh external battery for emergencies.
-I would be able to give my phone one full charge tonight.
-But my most important order of business tomorrow would be a place to buy a 220V USB charger in one of the town’s I walked through!
+I would be able to give my phone one full charge tonight on that battery.
+But now, my most important order of business tomorrow would be to find a place to buy a 220V USB charger in one of the towns I walked through!

-So now I could say I tried two new foods today: the Super Bock beer and a Portuguese caldo verde (potato and kale soup)!
+And now, I could say I tried two new foods today: the Super Bock beer at lunch and a Portuguese caldo verde (potato and kale soup) during dinner!